CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IItemDefinition.md

 An IItemDefinition object is the direct reference to an item.
 It is different from an [IItemStack](IItemStack) as this only refers to the item, it does not include any meta-information or NBT-values!

+## Importing the package
+It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.
+`import crafttweaker.item.IItemDefinition;`

 ## How to get one
 The easiest way is from an [IItemStack](IItemStack), but you can also get a list of all registered IItemDefinitions in the game and do something with that.